 We both showered, for a long time, and packed, checked email, and went to bed around 11:45pm.
 5:30am was the wake-up call for a ride to the Keleti Train Station to board our first International Eurail train ride.

-We learned a lot during our few days in Budapest (verbalized as Buda-Pesh)...and we both agreed that it is a city worth visiting.
+We learned a lot during our few days in Budapest (pronounced Buda-Pesh)...and we both agreed that it is a city worth visiting.
 Not only for it's beauty and sight-seeing, but because the people are nice and it is such a different atmosphere from what you would expect.
 It should be a stop on everyone's list...